Home Fire Safety Instructions

 Don't let electrical cords get wet, and don't leave them where people can trip over them.
 It's also dangerous to put electrical cords under carpets where they can become unknowingly damaged.
 When damaged wiring or equipment is observed, have it professionally repaired or replaced.

 Never use a 2-prong extension cord with a 3-prong plug.
 Use outlet covers to keep children from putting their fingers or other objects in an outlet.
 Unplug appliances when not in use or when you're on vacation.

 Home Escape Plan

 Create, implement, and practice a home escape plan that includes:

 - A meeting place outside (tree, mailbox, neighbor's yard)

 - Two exits from every room

-Make sure children and the elderly understand that a smoke detector signals a home fire and that they can recognize the sound of its alarm.
+Make sure children and the elderly recognize the sound of a smoke alarm and know to "Get Out and Stay Out".
 Make sure all family members know how to dial 911 in an emergency (State your name, location, and type of emergency).

 Make sure all family members know to stop, drop, and roll if their clothes catch on fire.